 Clarke: So you just stopped caring?
 About everyone?
 (Lexa nods) I could never do that.Lexa: Then you put the people you care about in danger, and the pain will never go away.

 - Penny Dreadful: Vanessa essentially uses this excuse to break off an impending Coitus Ensues moment with Ethan.
 In this case, the enemy is as much Satan as herself, as sex is one way of triggering her Apocalypse Maiden status.

 - Sia from Metal Heart tried this to get away from Minwoo to protect him but he convinced her stay.

 - How I Became The Bomb's ''Secret Identity'':

-- Pretty much the main plot of Star Fox Command revolved around the fact that, before the game began, Fox and Krystal had fallen in love, just before Fox kicks her out of the team and breaks up with her because life as a Star Fox member is so dangerous.
+- The main plot of Star Fox Command revolved around the fact that Fox kicked his girlfriend Krystal out of the team because life as a Star Fox member is so dangerous.
+Pretty much everyone calls Fox out on this for being a phenomenally dumb move, and Krystal ends up putting herself in harms way with Star Wolf.
 Most of the multiple endings wrap this up in some way, sometimes happily, sometimes not.

 - It also repeats minorly with Amanda (Slippy's Girlfriend) and Lucy, Peppy's daughter.

 - Inverted in Tales of Symphonia: Colette leaves behind The Hero, Lloyd, when she begins her journey of World Regeneration, after lying to him about letting him go with her, the real reason being that she dies at the end of her journey, and she didn't want him around for that.
 In the end, Iselia is partially destroyed, and Lloyd goes chasing after her.